 We acknowledge and pay our respects to the Kaurna people, the traditional custodians whose ancestral lands we will gather on.

 We acknowledge and respect the Kaurna people’s cultural, spiritual, physical and emotional connection with their land, waters and community.
 We pay respect to elders both past and present.
+We extend that respect to other First Nations People and their Indigenous lands across the globe.

 CONTACT THE ORGANISERS